 LIASA's location in Pirapora has a purpose.
-Since its establishment, the company has strived to serve as a driving force for the local economy by generating revenue for public funds, creating job opportunities, and facilitating various other aspects of community development.
+Since it was founded, the company has acted as a vector for local development, with revenue for the public coffers, job creation, and programs and projects to support communities.

-- In 2022, BRL 218 million in taxes, fees and contributions were paid. - LIASA creates both direct and indirect employment opportunities in Pirapora, particularly through the modernization of its plant. - Investing in reforestation generated approximately 110 direct jobs in 2022, promoting the forestry industry within the region.
-Over the next few years, 500 direct jobs are expected to be created. - Contribution to income generation in the local community through partnerships with the Association of Recyclable Materials Collectors (ASCARPI) and the Cooperative of Recyclable Materials Collectors (COPRARTE) in the Cidade Jardim neighborhood.
+- LIASA creates both direct and indirect jobs in Pirapora, particularly through the modernization of its plant. - Contribution to income generation in the local community through partnerships with the Association of Recyclable Materials Collectors (ASCARPI) and the Cooperative of Recyclable Materials Collectors (COPRARTE) in the Cidade Jardim neighborhood.
 COPRARTE collects paper and plastic for recycling from industry.